silverwind/oui/README.md

 - `input`: The input string.
 Non-hexadecimal characters and characters after 6 matching characters are found are ignored.
 - `options`: An optional [options](#options) object.

 Returns either a string, or `null` if no matches are found.
-Throws on invalid input.
+Throws if input is not a string.

 ### oui.update(cb);
 - `cb`: The callback function receives `err` (if any).